[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 When fully upgraded the Soul of Lunaris lets us avoid chained projectiles, which are otherwise very dangerous to a summoner.
 Lunaris also has some helpful damage reductions which we otherwise are weak on, making this the favored choice.

-As a minor god, I'd suggest Gruthkul (more phys reduction).
+As a minor god, I'd suggest Gruthkul (more phys reduction) or Shakari (poison defense if you lack Chaos Resistance).
 Optional: switch to Ryslatha for going through Labyrinth.

 How cluster jewels work: These special jewels may only be socketed in jewel nodes on the outer edge of the passive tree, and will have varying numbers of small passives, notables, and implicits within them.

 Try to get a cluster jewel with the minimum number of passives on it to save on points - for large, the minimum will be 8 passives.
-On a medium, 4.
+On a medium, 4 or 5 are equally efficient.

 With a large cluster jewel that has 8 passives, you can spend 7 points for 3 excellent notables plus two jewel sockets to either place medium cluster jewels into, or a regular jewel.